gvtz10/Reversi-AI/README.md

 4. **Optimal Move Selection**: At the leaf nodes (terminal states), the algorithm evaluates the final game states based on a utility function.
 These evaluations are then propagated up the tree to determine the best move for the current player.

-5. **Complexity**: The basic MINIMAX algorithm explores all possible moves and their outcomes, which can become impractical for games with large state spaces, like larger Reversi boards.
+5. **Complexity**: The non-heuristic based MINIMAX algorithm explores all possible moves and their outcomes, which can become impractical for games with large state spaces, like larger Reversi boards.

+### Iterative Deepening
+To manage the trade-off between search depth and time constraints, the AI uses iterative deepening:

+Time-Bound Search: The algorithm progressively deepens the search until a time limit is reached.
+This ensures the AI can make a move within a reasonable time frame.
+Best Move Identification: The best move found at each depth is recorded, and once the time limit is reached, the AI uses the best move identified so far.
+Flexibility: This method allows the AI to adjust its depth dynamically based on available time, making it adaptable to different board sizes and game states.

 ### Alpha-Beta Pruning